What is an eating disorder?

 6- Eating disorder recovery stage 5

 This stage comes after about 6 or more months.
 When you feel adjusted to the new routine.
 Remember that change is still going on.
 Although you have developed new habits even then, backsliding can occur.
 The best advice is no overthinking.
-Enjoy the positive energy, and discoveries of life.
+Enjoy the positive energy and discoveries of life.
 You have embarked on the road to recovery.
 But this can only be possible when you feel peaceful and relaxed at heart.
+One of the best relaxation and focus therapy is practicing mindfulness meditation.
+Meditation is indeed helpful in changing eating habits and avoid binging too.

 7- Eating disorder recovery stage 6